The 4 Branches of Astrology

 Rising Sign Conclusions

-When one combines these sentiments one should conclude that in general terms it is Aquarius (the crooked, fixed, diurnal sign) that is the most fortunate rising sign to elect with by day.
-Similarly, Taurus (the crooked, fixed, nocturnal sign) is the most fortunate rising sign to elect with by night.
+When one combines these sentiments one should conclude that in general terms it is Leo (the straight, fixed, diurnal sign) that is the most fortunate rising sign to elect with by day.
+Similarly, Scorpio (the straight, fixed, nocturnal sign) is the most fortunate rising sign to elect with by night.
 This holds for those electing from the northern hemisphere.
 The straight signs become crooked and vice-versa when in the southern hemisphere.
+Therefore, take the opposite signs as those mentioned in this section if you are practicing in the southern hemisphere.

-Aries, Taurus, Gemini, and Leo by day, or Scorpio, Capricorn, Aquarius, and Pisces by night, can give you two out of three.
-Libra, Scorpio, Sagittarius, Capricorn, and Pisces by day or Aries, Gemini, Cancer, Leo, Virgo by night give only one of the three indications.
-By this logic it is unwise to elect with Cancer or Virgo by day and Libra or Sagittarius by night.
+Libra, Scorpio, Sagittarius, and Aquarius by day, or Taurus, Cancer, Leo, and Virgo by night, can give you two out of three.
+Aries, Taurus, Gemini, Cancer, and Virgo by day or Libra, Sagittarius, Capricorn, Aquarius, Pisces by night give only one of the three indications.
+By this logic it is generally unwise to elect with Capricorn or Pisces by day and Aries or Gemini by night.
 They give none of the three indications, and would greatly encourage instability.
+This is especially so for Pisces and Aries due to their very short ascensional times (most crooked signs).
 For the most part, this doctrine seems to have been lost, especially the part most emphasized by Dorotheus, that of the straight and crooked signs.

-The bulk of material on the Moon is in Chapter 5 (Ch.
-6 of Dykes trans.).
-Interestingly, a passage at the end of Chapter 5 provides a different perspective than typical.
+The bulk of material on the Moon is in Chapter 6 (Ch.
+5 in Pingree).
+Interestingly, a passage at the end of Chapter 6 provides a different perspective than typical.
 I quote Pingree’s (2005) English translation:

 This passage implies that rising sign should be given primary consideration by day (especially if the Moon is below the horizon).
 By contrast, the Moon should be given primary consideration by night (especially if she is above the horizon).
 This is another fascinating doctrine that has apparently been lost and could be a fruitful avenue for further electional research.